 ITEM DESCRIPTION RULE WHEN TO SUBMIT Motions Items which seek an order from the Court on some particular matter during the pendency of a case.
 A party who files a motion is called a "movant."
 Various Fed.
 R. Civ.
 P., such as 12 and 56 L.R.
-7.1 At least 31 days before the "return date" of the motion, which is the date on which the motion is to be heard by the Court.
-Must be filed before expiration of motion filing deadlines.
+7.1 Must be filed before expiration of motion filing deadlines.
 Response to motions Response to motion filed by the other party or parties.
 L.R.
-7.1(b) At least 17 days before the return date of the motion.
-Service of Documents When motions, stipulations, letters or any other documents are sent to the Clerk or the Court, copies of any such documents must also be served on (in other words, sent to) all other parties to the action.
+7.1(a) No more than twenty-one (21) days after service of the motion Service of Documents When motions, stipulations, letters or any other documents are sent to the Clerk or the Court, copies of any such documents must also be served on (in other words, sent to) all other parties to the action.
 If any other party is represented by counsel, service is properly made by sending a copy of each submission to counsel.
 L.R.
 5.1 When papers are sent to Court or the Clerk.
 Proof of Service Whenever a document is sent to the Court, there must be a "proof of service" document included, which states that a copy of that document was sent to the other party/parties or their attorneys.
 L.R.
 5.1 Attached to the document sent to the Court or the Clerk.

-ITEM DESCRIPTION RULE WHEN TO SUBMIT Discovery All discovery requests, and the responses thereto, must be served upon the other parties or their attorney.
+Discovery All discovery requests, and the responses thereto, must be served upon the other parties or their attorney.
 Discovery shall NOT be filed with the Court except: i) if the Court orders particular materials to be filed; ii) when a party is making a motion pursuant to Fed.
 R. Civ.
 P. 37 regarding particular discovery materials; or iii) materials that are to be used at trial are to be filed with the Court prior to trial.
 Fed.
 R. Civ.
 P. 37 L.R.
 26.2 Discovery must be completed within Court- imposed deadlines.